docarray/docarray/docs/user_guide/sending/ser/send_doclist.md

 ```

 ## Binary
-Similar as in `Base64` serialization, `Binary` serialization also supports different protocols and compression methods.
+Similar to `Base64` serialization, `Binary` serialization also supports different protocols and compression methods.

 To save a [DocList][docarray.array.doc_list.doc_list.DocList] into a binary file, you can use [`save_binary()`][docarray.array.doc_list.doc_list.DocList.to_base64]  and [`load_binary()`][docarray.array.doc_list.doc_list.DocList.from_protobuf] to serialize and deserialize a [DocList][docarray.array.doc_list.doc_list.from_base64].